|

 AMC's sale of the Sunbeam trademarks to BSA of Birmingham in 1943

-effectively ended the lineage of the Marston motor cycle.
+effectively ended the lineage of the Marston motorcycle.

 A Lasting Legacy